So you are interested in becoming a Freemason?

 What happens next?

 On being contacted we will invite you to meet us at the Masonic Hall in Valletta for an initial discussion.
-If all seems well then over the next one to two years we will get to know each other by inviting you, and your partner if any, to our social functions.
+If all seems well then over the next few months you can visit the Masonic hall in Valletta regularly so that we get to know each other.
+We will also invite you, and your partner if any, to our social functions.
 After that time, if you and we are still of the same mind we will arrange for you to apply formally to join one of our Lodges.

 Typically a Lodge takes only one or two new members a year.
 Occasionally it might be as many as three or four.
 Thus the acquisition of a new member is a matter of great importance to the Lodge and an event to be celebrated.